 They use BrightEdge StoryBuilder dashboards as a key part of their in-depth tracking to track opportunities identified for expansion.
 The Data Cube has been an essential tool for looking at the keyword portfolios of competitors on-the-fly and comparing them to their own keyword inventory as they approach new content creation, identifying the gaps left by competitors in this space.

-They have increased rankings of majors in organic search, which has resulted in a 70% increase in traffic to majors-related content, a 31% increase in traffic directly to majors pages, an 18% increase to minors pages, and a 222% increase to graduate programs.
+They have increased rankings of majors in organic search, which has resulted in a 70% increase in traffic to major-related content, a 31% increase in traffic directly to majors pages, an 18% increase to minor pages, and a 222% increase to graduate programs.
 As a result, most of the majors and programs covered to date have increased in enrollment -- higher than the national averages.